-Most traditional clustering methods do not completely satisfy special requirements for hierarchical document clustering, such as high dimensionality, high volume, and ease of browsing.
-In this chapter, we review several document clustering methods in the context of these requirements, and a new document clustering method, FIHC, is discussed a bit more detail.
+Most traditional clustering methods do not address the special requirements for hierarchical document clustering, including high dimensionality, high volume, and ease of browsing.
+In this chapter, we review several document clustering methods in the context of these requirements, and a document clustering method, FIHC, is discussed a detail.
 Due to massive volumes of unstructured data generated in the globally networked environment, the importance of document clustering will continue to grow.